 1. Create a budget before you get started

 Kitchens in general can be expensive, so it’s key to start with a budget to figure out what kind of kitchen you can afford to create.
 If your budget is on the lower end, you could opt for a fire pit, rather than a full-fledged oven, for example.
+(See our review of the best fire pits available today.)

 And if you have the time and the know-how, you can save big by renting the necessary equipment and DIY-ing much of the project (although when gas lines are involved it’s best to leave that part to the professionals!).